mleku/realy-protocol/doc/spec.md

 It is one of the guiding principles of the Unix philosophy to keep data in plain text, human readable format wherever possible, forcing the interposition of a parser just for humans to read the data adds extra brittleness to a protocol.

+REALY protocol format is extremely simple and should be trivial to parse in any programming language with basic string slicing operators.

 ## Events

 So, this is how realy events look: